 Occupational safety and health authorities carry out inspections in order to qualify ships with a gross tonnage of at least 500 for a maritime labour certificate on the basis of the occupational safety and health authorities’ opinion.
 In Finland, maritime labour certificates are issued by the Finnish Transport and Communications Agency, and only ships that have undergone an occupational safety and health inspection can be issued one.

 The certification scheme is based on the International Labour Organisation’s Maritime Labour Convention, which entered into force internationally in 2013.
 Finnish ships with a gross tonnage of at least 500 that are engaged in international voyages have had to be certified since 20 August 2013.
 Owners of smaller ships can also apply for a maritime labour certificate.

-Maritime labour certificates are issued for five years at a time.
+Maritime labour certificates are issued for up to five years at a time.
 An interim inspection must be carried out at least two and no more than three years before the certificate’s expiry date.

 Shipowners can book maritime labour certification inspections and interim inspections with Regional State Administrative Agencies’ Divisions of Occupational Safety and Health.
-Inspections must be booked in writing, and the shipowner can choose to approach either
+A special form is available for this purpose, which must be submitted to either